suneethi80/drug_side_effects_predictionmodel_nss/README.md

 Forest, LASSO and XGBoost

 Notes on notebooks:
-Each of the notebooks are organized in a stepwise manner and named accordingly along with numbering.
+Each of the notebooks is organized in a stepwise manner and named accordingly along with numbering.
 For example 1 represents the first notebook and the description (in the case notebook 1 is importing dataset) is mentioned along with the number.

 References: